JohnThornley/PublicFootball/Julia/PyPlot.BivariatePoissonPaper/README.md

 Plots produced by scripts in Script.PyPlot.BivariatePoissonPaper.

-Note: Plots are 300 DPI therefore large.
+Note: Plots are 300 DPI, therefore large.